 So if you’re looking to hire your own IT person, listen up!

 It’s important to keep in mind that there are several different job titles for IT professionals, so salaries will vary depending on the level of experience required.
-Small and medium sized businesses who do not currently have an IT department will start by hiring an entry level Computer/Network support technician.
+Small and medium-sized businesses that do not currently have an IT department will start by hiring an entry-level Computer/Network support technician.